 Some of the following information will also apply to handling stress too:

-- If you can divide the bigger problems into pint size portions that should cut down on anxiety; Change some of the order of how you do through things, so that you free up more time;
+- If you divide the bigger problems into pint size portions that will cut down on anxiety.
+Change some of the order of how you do things so that you free up more time;

 - Use past experiences as a tool to move on.
 Don’t dwell on what’s been.
 See your past as an opportunity to build new foundations.

-We can’t change the past, but we can change how we perceive our experiences in the past.
-Anxiety can be controlled.
-I also believe once we see life in a different, more positive light we will deal with anxiety better.
+We can’t change the past, but we can change our perceptions on our past.
+Anxiety and stress can be controlled.
+That once we see life in a different, more positive light we will deal with anxiety better.